 Related article: Do Amplifiers Improve Sound Quality?

 Headphone amplifiers are nearly always worth it in these situations.

 However, they can be very expensive.
 A related question, therefore, is: are expensive headphone amplifiers worth it?

 Standalone headphone amplifiers have a very wide price range.

 For example, there's a big difference between the inexpensive ~$20 USD Pyle Pro PHA 40 (link to compare prices on Amazon and B&H Photo/Video) and the ~$32,000 HIFIMAN Shangri-La SR Electrostatic Amp (link to check the price at B&H Photo/Video).

 So what makes a headphone amp worth it?

-Next, I’d suggest researching product descriptions, online forums and product reviews to see what model of amplifier best suits your particular headphones.
+Next, I'd suggest researching product descriptions, online forums and product reviews to see what amplifier model best suits your particular headphones.

-There are plenty of quality headphone amplifiers available for a few hundred or few thousand dollars that may suit your specific headphones perfectly.
+Plenty of quality headphone amplifiers are available for a few hundred or a few thousand dollars that may suit your specific headphones perfectly.

-As discussed at the beginning of this section, a headphone amp is worth investing in if youre headphones require one.
-The question, then, becomes how much money you’re willing to spend.
+As discussed at the beginning of this section, a headphone amp is worth investing in if your headphones require one.
+The question, then, becomes how much money you're willing to spend.